Covid-19 Silver linings

 In these webinars we shall be providing some short inputs from Centre for Distance Education practitioners on a range of topics including supporting peer engagement, online assessment, online pedagogy, curriculum design and quality, but the emphasis will be on sharing issues, approaches and solutions arising from the impact of the pandemic.

-See CDE Events for more details and how to register.
+See CDE Events for more details, how to register and webinar recordings.

 Update on CDE Covid related activity